bergac/elm-workshop/README.md

 (The solutions are in the `solutions` branch ;) )

 ## How to run the demo's?
 * Use the online editor [Ellie App](https://ellie-app.com) (recommended).
-Every Elm exercise file should have an URL to Ellie.
+Below are the URL's.
 The workshop in Ellie App is the same as in the file.
 I did not add any styling though.
-* If Elm is installed, run `elm-reactor` in the root directory of this project and go to http://localhost:8000.
+* If Elm is installed, run `elm reactor` in the root directory of this project and go to http://localhost:8000.

 ## Ellie App URLs